 If you enjoy wagashi (Japanese confectionery) and wish to make them at home, this post shows you how to make Shiratama Dango that are found in many Japanese sweets.
 Chewy & gooey in texture, this type of mochi uses glutinous rice flour made from shiratamako or mochiko.

 Shiratama Dango (白玉団子) is a type of mochi and we use glutinous rice flour to make it.
-This glutinous rice flour is made from mochigome (もち米/糯米) and it’s different from other types of glutinous rice flour because mochigome is Japanese short grain rice (other kinds may use long grain rice, etc).
+This glutinous rice flour is made from mochigome (もち米/糯米) and it’s different from other types of glutinous rice flour because mochigome is Japanese short-grain rice (other kinds may use long grain rice, etc).

 There are two types of glutinous rice flour you can use: shiratamako (白玉粉) or mochiko (餅粉) (or combine both).
-I recommend using shiratamako because mochi made with shiratamako has very smooth, more refined, and elastic bouncy texture.
+I recommend using shiratamako because mochi made with shiratamako has a very smooth, more refined, and elastic bouncy texture.
 And it also tastes better in my opinion.
 Also, shiratamako is much easier to use compared to mochiko.
 You can read a little bit more details on these glutinous rice flour on shiratamako page.

 So where do you see this type of mochi?

 Here’s how to make Shiratama Dango.
 A lot of readers told me it’s much easier to find mochiko in grocery stores, so I’m using mochiko in this video.
-However, the recipe below includes measurement for both mochiko and shiratamako and the methods are the same.
+However, the recipe below includes measurements for both mochiko and shiratamako and the methods are the same.

-Watch How to Make Shiratama Dango 白玉団子の作り方
+Watch How to Make Shiratama Dango

 Learn how to make Shiratama Dango, a popular type of mochi that are added to Japanese desserts – wagashi.